Sarthak12397/Whereyouleftoff/README.md

   What's incomplete, what's broken, what's next
   With confidence scoring and evidence citations
 ```
+## Status
+Status
+Early prototype / active development
+WhereYouLeftOff is currently an experimental GitHub repository analysis tool.
+It is not production-ready yet.
+The current prototype can:

+analyze repository structure

+inspect execution flow

+detect likely unfinished work

+identify broken or missing implementation links

+generate probable continuation points

+Many parts of the analysis system are still evolving:

+repository parsers

+heuristic scoring

+dependency tracing

+intent reconstruction

+confidence ranking

+The project is focused on validating a core idea:

+Can AI infer repository state and unfinished developer intent directly from a codebase?

+The long-term vision is a tool that helps developers return to old repositories and immediately understand:

+what was being built

+what broke

+what remains incomplete

+and what should happen next.
 ## Built With

 - Node.js + TypeScript